 You may hear that your teen feels it is okay to use prescription drugs that aren’t prescribed because they think they’re safe.
 Explain calmly that prescription drugs taken for nonmedical purposes are dangerous and illegal.

 Ask your teenager point-blank if they’re selling or giving drugs to their friends.
 They may not admit it, but if they haven’t come up with why they have the drugs in their possession, they are likely exchanging drugs with friends.

 Let Them Know How Worried You Are About Them

 Let them know in no uncertain terms that abuse of prescription drugs is hazardous to their health.
 Explain that they have been putting themselves in harm’s way, which sets a pattern that could develop into criminal behavior.

 Set Stricter Limits

-If you haven’t already set them, now’s the time to set stricter limits.
-No staying out on school nights past a certain time, unless there’s a special school activity.
-No extracurricular activity for a set period of time.
-Maybe you’ll require purse and bag checks on a regular basis.
-Whatever the rules, be sure to give guidance.
+Now’s the time to impose stricter limits.
+No staying out on school nights past a specific time.
+Maybe you’ll require purse and bag checks regularly.
 Let your teen know there are consequences for any infractions of the limits you set.
-And be ready to enforce the new rules and restrictions